Winds-Studio/DeathMessages/README.md

 ## Building

 - Use Java 21
-- Open your IDE, recommended to use IDEA
+- Open your IDE, recommended to use IntelliJ IDEA
 - Build the plugin with: `./gradlew clean build`

 ## TODOs